Rating: Needs Parent Supervision

 Possible Concerns:

 • War.
-There are arrows flying, casualties, a sword fight, and other aspects of a war.
+There are arrows flying, casualties, a sword fight, etc.

 • Magic.
 Wizards, spells, etc.